Our team is nationally recognised for bringing discrimination cases.

 We have particular expertise in relation to the public sector equality duty: the duty to carry out public functions in a way which eliminates discrimination, advances equality of opportunity and fosters good community relations.

-We have also used the public sector equality duty in innovative ways including to challenge the closure of post offices, to ensure that banknotes have a female historical character on them, and to challenge the Home Office’s policy of telling migrants to “go home or get arrested”.
-Our clients have brought cases that have often had a wide-ranging impact, for example a claim against London Councils which succeeded in preserving funding for hundreds of voluntary sector projects across London.
+We have also used the public sector equality duty in innovative ways including to challenge the closure of post offices, to ensure that banknotes have a female historical character on them, to force local authorities to re-think their policies on strip clubs and to challenge the Home Office’s policy of telling migrants to “go home or get arrested”.
+Our clients have brought cases that have often had a wide-ranging impact, for example a claim against London Councils which succeeded in preserving funding for hundreds of voluntary sector projects across London, and a successful challenge that changed the law to allow heterosexual couples to enter into a civil partnership.

-We work closely with leading NGOs including the End Violence Against Women Coalition, Inclusion London, Southall Black Sisters, National Deaf Children’s Society, People First, Imkaan, Women’s Aid, Refuge, Mind and Transport for All, as well as with individuals and their families who have been affected by discrimination.
+We work closely with leading NGOs including the End Violence Against Women Coalition, Inclusion London, Southall Black Sisters, the National Deaf Children’s Society, People First, Women’s Aid, the Women’s Resource Centre and Transport for All, as well as with individuals and their families who have been affected by discrimination.

+We helped to set up the DDPOs legal network to bring together disabled people and lawyers to increase awareness and understanding of current case law and legislation affecting Deaf and Disabled people.
 We are members of the Discrimination Law Association and support their vital policy work in this area.
-We speak at their annual conference every year as well as at other events so as to help train other lawyers fight discrimination.
+We regularly speak at their annual conference as well as at other events to help train other lawyers fight discrimination.